murderteeth/rarity-masterwork/README.md

 This project uses [hardhat](https://github.com/NomicFoundation/hardhat) for its solidity dev environment.
 The following  customizations have been made.

 ### typechain
 This project also uses [typechain](https://github.com/dethcrypto/TypeChain) to generate typescript types for all the core contracts and libraries.
 Unfortunately the current typechain has a known name-colision problem when generating types across nested directories.
 A future release of typechain promises to fix this.
-For now, this project overrides hardhat's `TASK_COMPILE_SOLIDITY_COMPILE_JOBS` compile task and generates the typechain types manually as a mitigation.
+For now, this project overrides hardhat's `TASK_COMPILE_SOLIDITY_COMPILE_JOBS` compile task and generates the typechain types manually as a workaround.

 ### interfaces
 This project also includes a custom hardhat task that generates full interfaces on all contracts.
 The results are saved  [here](/contracts/interfaces).
 This can be run manually with: